Discover what you are naturally good at

 • social worker

-Advantages and Disadvantages of Educational Leadership
+Advantages and disadvantages of educational leadership

 There is no such thing as a perfect leadership approach.
 Every team is different.
 Having the same leadership type while working with different individuals typically yields dramatically different results.
+So, it is important to find careers that align with your leadership style so you can communicate and lead your team in the most effective way possible.

 1. Promotes a positive view of the leader and ensures that team members are comfortable speaking to the leader